-It was not possible for the facility to account for packaging materials used in the various production lines.
-To avoid double counting of packaging impacts, total amount of packaging materials entering the site are allocated to the total amount of products output from the whole set of production lines.
-Wood, plastic and cardboard are used in the site.
+It was not possible for the facility to account for packaging materials used in several production lines.
+To avoid double counting of packaging impacts, total amount of packaging materials entering the site is allocated to the total amount of products in output from the whole set of production lines.
+Wood, plastic, cardboard and paper are used in the site.
 Table 5 reports the amount allocated to 1 kg of aluminum product in output